ginomcfino/v-e-s-p-e-r/README.md

 # vesper

-A new Flutter project.
+Development Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is my starting point for making InVesper

 A few resources to get you started if this is your first Flutter project: